terraci init

 bashterraci validateGenerate your first pipeline

-bashterraci generate --dry-run terraci generate -o .gitlab-ci.yml
+bashterraci generate --dry-run # For GitLab: terraci generate -o .gitlab-ci.yml # For GitHub: terraci generate -o .github/workflows/terraform.yml

 File Already Exists